HEALTH AND SAFETY

 Safety Of Personal Belongings - Electronic devices and other valuables can be kept safe in a secure location either at the accommodation or at the project manager’s office space.
 GVI doesn't encourage participants to take valuables with them outside the accommodation to ensure the safety of these valuables, of participants, and any children or vulnerable adults.

-GVI-specific International Health Insurance - GVI's insurance partner, Endsleigh, has developed an international health insurance package specifically catered to our participants.
-It covers medical emergency and disaster evacuations.
-An Endsleigh GVI international health insurance policy is not covered in the program fee, but details for purchasing one can be requested by contacting an Enrolment Manager, Support Coordinator, or Endsleigh themselves.
-We require that all our GVI participants submit proof of international health insurance.
+GVI-specific International Health Insurance - Our insurance partner, Cultural Insurance Services International (CISI), has developed an international health insurance package specifically catered to our participants.
+It also covers medical emergency and disaster evacuations.
+A CISI GVI international health insurance policy is not covered in the program fee, but details for purchasing one can be requested by contacting your GVI Enrolment Manager or Support Coordinator.
+We require that all our participants submit proof of international health insurance.

 SCARICA LE NOSTRE BROCHURE